ClinicalsMnemonicsTips

 Mnemonic: Causes & Triggers of A-Fib

-Atrial Fibrillation (A-Fib) is like a jealous ex who keeps trying to plague the heart with recurrence.
+Atrial Fibrillation (A-Fib) is like your jealous ex who keeps trying to plague the heart with recurrence.
 I like to think of A-Fib as “Dementia of the heart” and A-Fib with RVR as “Delirium of the heart”.
-And If you look up risk factors of Dementia and A-Fib, they are very similar and frequently co-exist – indeed some scientists think Paroxysmal AFib throwing up micro-clots to the brain is probably contributory to vascular dementia !
+If you look up risk factors of Dementia and A-Fib, they are very similar and frequently co-exist – indeed some scientists think Paroxysmal AFib throwing up micro-clots to the brain is probably contributory to vascular dementia!

 TThyroid excess